Devsoul2026/Hermes-One-Click/README.md

 | **Workspace files** | New right-side workspace file drawer for quick directory browsing. |
 | **Skill market** | Added a Maoba Skill Market shortcut in the top bar. |
 | **Bug fixes** | Multiple fixes based on community feedback. |

-### Connect & support

-- **Douyin: @冒爸** — daily AI Agent tips and walkthroughs (search “冒爸” in the Douyin app).
-- **知识星球「冒爸聊 AI」** — deeper discussions, exclusive skill packs, 1:1 consulting, and enterprise introductions.
-- **[GitHub Issues](https://github.com/Devsoul2026/Hermes-One-Click/issues)** — technical questions and feature requests belong here for tracking and collaboration.

-### Beyond the tool

-> We are not only shipping a tool — we are building an ecosystem.
-Whether you are an indie developer, a business decision-maker, or someone stepping into AI — there is a place for you on board.

-Hermes One-Click is open source under the **MIT** license and free to use.
-If you find it useful, please leave us a **Star** on GitHub — it means a lot.

 ---